openbaton/docs/docs/vnf-package.md

 This VNFD can later be referenced in a NSD by its ID to make use of it.
 A more detailed explanation of the VNFD can be found [here][vnfd-link].

-**Note** The name of the file is not is up to you but the file extension .json is must be present since the VNFPackageManagement is looking for this kind of file.
+**Note** You can specify any names for the file, but its extension must be `.json`.

 ## scripts

-The scripts folder contains all the scripts required for starting, configuring or whatever you want to do on the running instance during specific lifecycles.
+The scripts folder contains all the scripts required for starting, configuring, and starting a VNF on the Virtual Machines or containers instantiated during the lifecycle.
 The execution order is defined by the lifecycle_events inside the VNFD.
-This lifecycle_events are triggered by the NFVO in the meaning of: if the event "INSTANTIATE" contains a script in the lifecycle_events, this script is executed when the NFVO calls the instantiate method for the specific VNFR.
+Please refer to the [VNF Description page][vnfd-link] for more information about this.

 **Note** The scripts in the folder ***scripts*** are fetched only if the ***scripts-link*** is not defined in the ***Metadata.yaml***.
     This means that the scripts in that folder have less priority than the scripts located under ***scripts-link***.

-**Note** Scripts are executed when a specific Event is fired and this Event references to specific scripts.
+**Note** Scripts are executed when a specific lifecycle event is fired and this event references to specific scripts.
-**Note** The *scripts* folder cannot contain subfolder.
+**Note** At the moment the *scripts* folder cannot contain subfolder.
 All scripts must be under the _scripts_ folder.
 **Note** The scripts inside the *scripts* folder can be either shell scripts or python scripts.
-In both cases the parameters are passed as environment variables.

-## <image\>.img

-**Note** At the moment it is only supported to upload an image by using the `link` defined in **Metadata.yaml**.
-Image uploading from an image inside the package is disabled.

-This image is used for uploading it to all the cloud environments which are addressed inside the VNFD with that image.
-It doesn't matter whether an image already exists on the considered cloud environment or not.

-**Note** This image has lower priority than the ***image-links*** defined in ***Metadata.yaml***.
-    This means that the image will be ignored if the ***image-links*** is defined.

-**Note** The name of the image doesn't matter but the suffix .img since the VNFPackageManagement is looking for a file with this suffix.
-    However, the name and all the properties for storing it on the cloud environment are defined in ***Metadata.yaml*** under the key ***image***.
+Runtime parameters could be passed to those scritps in different ways, depending on the VNF Manager used for managing your VNFs.
+We suggest you get familiar with the requirements of the VNF Manager you would like to use, before starting implementing any scripts for lifecycle management.

-# Tutorial
+# Sample tutorial

-This section explains how to create, upload and make use of VNF Packages.
+This section provides an example about how to create, upload and make use of VNF Packages.
 The chosen scenario is a Network Service for testing the network connectivity by using [iPerf][iperf-link]. iPerf is a tool for active measurements of the maximum achievable bandwidth on IP networks.
 Therefore, we need a server and a client installing the iPerf server/client and configuring them for communication between.